thunderrabbit/automatic-happiness/content/about.ja.md

 Eventually I want to add audio to the animation...  possibly music, dialogue, sound effects..

-And I want to add animation to the animation by rendering something in place of the bluescreen background.
+And I want to add CGI behind the animation by rendering something in place of the bluescreen background.